 While they’re related, these components serve distinct purposes:

-- Flue: The pipe or duct that carries combustion gases from the appliance.
+- Flue: The flue definition is the pipe or duct that carries combustion gases from the appliance.

 - Exhaust vent: The complete system designed to transport and discharge flue gas outdoors.

-- Boiler exhaust pipe: The system that carries combustion gases safely from the boiler outside.
+- Boiler exhaust pipe: The system or gas boiler flue that carries combustion gases safely from the boiler outside.

 Understanding these distinctions helps manufacturers design safe and efficient venting systems.